 Residential projects could include the construction of houses and apartments, whereas institutional projects generally entail building government schools, hospitals, military bases, and so on.

 While industrial projects generally refer to those associated with manufacturing plants, factories, refineries, and warehouses, civil projects cover the construction of bridges, roads, railways, and other infrastructure.

 To take up the role of a construction manager, you typically require a degree in a related field such as construction management or construction project management.
 The average salary of a construction management job is around $89,300.

 Source: The Telegraph

-When it comes to civil engineering, the role covers two crucial aspects: consulting engineering and contracting engineering.
-Consulting engineering involves planning and designing a construction project, whereas contracting engineering has to with engineering associated with physical construction and translation of the proposed design into architecture.
+When it comes to civil engineering, the role covers two crucial aspects: consulting engineering and contracting to engineer.
+Consulting engineering involves planning and designing a construction project, whereas contracting engineering has to do with engineering associated with physical construction and translation of the proposed design into architecture.

 Source: SB Civil Engineering

 In a construction project, an electrician is responsible for installing electrical connections or systems in the building.
 Installation of wires in buildings and managing their functionality are critical aspects of the electrician role.